Royal Archives: Criticism of restricted access

 Mark Bostridge said that he was aware of "half a dozen historians" who had also experienced censorship by the Royal Archives.
-Bostridge wrote in The Times Literary Supplement in 2006 that "For years writers and scholars have complained under their breath about unwarranted censorship of their work" by the Royal Archives but "generally they have been loathe to publicise their treatment for fear they wouldn't be permitted to research at Windsor again".
+Bostridge wrote in The Times Literary Supplement in 2006 that "For years writers and scholars have complained under their breath about unwarranted censorship of their work" by the Royal Archives but "generally they have been loathe[sic] to publicise their treatment for fear they wouldn't be permitted to research at Windsor again".

 Lucinda Hawksley was told by the Royal Archives that their files on Princess Louise, Duchess of Argyll were closed to her.

 In 2022 Index on Censorship published a report on the secrecy of royal files as part of a campaign to widen access to the Royal Archives.

 Historian Karina Urbach in a blogpost for the School of Advanced Study wrote that she has been trying to interest people "in the fact that the royal archives were hindering serious historical research on the 20th century" for "a long time" and had been rebuked every time she asked for access to material from the 1930s.
 Urbach and fellow historians Franz Bosbach and John R. Davis listed Anglo-German correspondence to 1918 but were not sure if they had seen all the material and were not allowed access to the secret internal catalogue held by the head archivist.

 An anonymous author was forced to abandon his writing of a biography of Prince George, Duke of Kent as his access to files was so limited.
-He felt that Prince George's file in the National Archives had "obviously been weeded" and he was denied access to the Royal Archives which he felt amounted to censorship.
+He felt that Prince George's file in The National Archives had "obviously been weeded" and he was denied access to the Royal Archives which he felt amounted to censorship.
 The authors of The Secret Royals, Richard J. Aldrich and Rory Cormac compared the secrecy of the royal family to that of intelligence agencies, writing that both " ... control and curate their own histories carefully; both are exempt from freedom of information requests. ...
 The royal family, by contrast, are the real enemies of history.
 There is no area where restrictions and redactions are so severe".